-- Mr. Frank de Boer, Conducting Officer in charge of Accounting and Branches functions - Mr Emmanuel Nantas, Conducting Officer in charge of Compliance and AML/CFT - Mr Karl Fuehrer, Conducting Officer in charge of Marketing - Mr. Marc-Oliver Scharwath, Conducting Officer in charge of IT - Mr Hugues Sebenne, Conducting Officer in charge of Risk Management
+- Mr. Frank de Boer, Conducting Officer in charge of Accounting and Branches functions - Mr Emmanuel Nantas, Conducting Officer in charge of Compliance and AML/CFT - Mr Karl Fuehrer, Conducting Officer in charge of Investment Management and Marketing - Mr. Marc-Oliver Scharwath, Conducting Officer in charge of Administration of UCIs, Valuation and IT - Mr Hugues Sebenne, Conducting Officer in charge of Risk Management